Accessing our services

 We sometimes share your personal information:

-- With third parties who work with our practice for business purposes, such as accreditation agencies or information technology providers – these third parties are required to comply with APPs and this policy
+- with third parties who work with our practice for business purposes, such as accreditation agencies, training providers, or information technology providers – these third parties are required to comply with APPs and this policy

-- During the course of providing medical services, through Electronic Transfer of Prescriptions (eTP), My Health Record system (e.g. via Shared Health Summary, Event Summary).
+- during the course of providing medical services, through Electronic Transfer of Prescriptions (eTP), My Health Record (eg via Shared Health Summary, Event Summary).

 Only people who need to access your information will be able to do so.
 Other than in the course of providing medical services or as otherwise described in this policy, our practice will not share personal information with any third party without your consent.